 Protein skimmers are probably even more common than filter socks and found in effectively all reef tanks.
 Yes, it is possible to have a tank without a protein skimmer, but they certainly do their job well and tanks without them will be more likely to crash if certain things go wrong.
 Protein skimmers are excellent nutrient exporters and can help a lot in aggressively removing the waste produced by properly feeding a well-stocked system.

-For more information, please read the article on How to Set Up a Refugium.
+For more information, please read the article on Refugiums.

 An algae scrubber is very similar to a refugium in function, but instead of cheato in the water, you grow hair algae on a plastic mesh that the water flows across.
 This exposes the algae to the air which can make it more efficient due to the increased availability of CO2 from the air.
 Lighting is just as critical to an algae scrubber as it is to a refugium.
 The other major factor is the area of the plastic mesh.
 Smaller mesh means a lower ability to remove nitrate and phosphate in the same amount of time and will require more frequent cleaning.
 Algae scrubbers tend to be more complicated to set up making a refugium an easier option to implement in most setups.
 Although commercial algae scrubbers exist, they are quite expensive and for a fraction of the cost, a DIY option could greatly outperform the relatively small commercial versions.

 Purigen polishes the water and removes nitrogenous waste (including nitrate and its precursor: ammonia).
 It is a great compliment to GFO since it removes the nitrate that the GFO does not.
-It also has the same drawbacks as GFO, needing a media reactor, slowing reducing its effectiveness as it does its job, and should not be the first option.
+It also has the same drawbacks as GFO, working best in a media reactor, losing its effectiveness as it does its job, and should not be the first option.
 But again, it can be great under the right circumstances (the same as GFO).

 Algae Eating Livestock

 Many people hate to recommend more livestock to fight an algae problem.
 They feel this is a way of treating the symptom and not the actual problem which is a tank that is overstocked, overfed, and/or receives inadequate water changes.
 Although this is a valid point and it can be ineffective or even harmful to simply throw livestock at a problem while ignoring other possible, and even more likely issues, livestock still play a vital role in a well-balanced reef system.
-You definitely need to examine these other factors BEFORE tossing more livestock into the tank, but if there aren’t major changes needed with these other factors, more algae eating livestock may be the best next step.
+You definitely need to examine these other factors BEFORE tossing more livestock into the tank, but if there aren’t major changes needed with these other factors, more algae-eating livestock may be the best next step and are always part of the solution.

 Every reef tank needs algae eating livestock.
 You can’t have light, nutrients, and water and not get algae, it’s impossible to avoid.
 So not recommending a proper algae eating crew would be naive or even negligent.